 Three of La Jolla’s three main sub-communities are La Jolla Village, Bird Rock, and University Town Center.
 Each sub-community offers something unique within the La Jolla area.

-Located along the coast, so you’re never more than a short walk or drive to a sandy beach and cove.
+Located along the coast, so you’re never more than a short walk or drive to a sandy beach and the La Jolla Cove.
 This also makes living in La Jolla desirable for water enthusiasts of all kinds, including surfers, kayakers, and snorkelers.
 For more laidback days, there are plenty of areas along the coast to have picnics and enjoy scenic views.

 Bird Rock is along the outer edges of the neighborhood, offering a quieter, more relaxed mood that doesn’t sacrifice easy access to the beach.
 Bird Rock features more small businesses, including art galleries, boutique stores, and surf shops.